wacul/aws-ecs/README.md

 * `service-wait-delay` (optional): ecs wait for stable delay. (default: 10)
 * `service-zero-keep` (optional): when deployment, if ecs service with desired count 0, keep service desired count 0. (default: true)
 * `stop-before-deploy` (optional): If this value is false, `stopBeforeDeploy` option in `services-yml` is ignored.  (default: true)
-* `placement-strategy-binpack-first` (optional): If this value is true, placement-strategy binpack is deployed first.  (default: true)

 test templates